VÍDEO DEL ESTUDIO

 Erik De Zeeuw, Aerospace Market Manager at Materialise, summarizes by saying, “We think of this project as a great example of how we can serve the aerospace industry.
 It demonstrates how Materialise provides an end-to-end process that goes beyond the 3D print.
 It’s about the strict quality process and incorporating every detail of the requirements from design to finishing.”

-The foundation lies in a carefully honed quality management system, the results of which are evidenced by the number of certifications the Materialise manufacturing facility holds: ISO 9001 for manufacturing, TISAX for the automotive industry, ISO 14001 for environmental management, and the two critical ones for the aerospace industry: EN9100 and EASE 21.G, the latter of which is a Production Organization Approval (POA) from the European Union Aviation Safety Agency (EASA).
+The foundation lies in a carefully honed quality management system, the results of which are evidenced by the number of certifications the Materialise manufacturing facility holds: ISO 9001 for quality management, ISO 14001 for environmental management, and the two critical ones for the aerospace industry quality management: EN9100 and EASA part 21.G, the latter of which is a Production Organization Approval (POA) from the civil aviation authority.